ehsanngh/DeepCardioSim/backend/README.rst

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~

-To set up the environment variables, update `.env.path` and copy it to `../.env`:
+To set up the environment variables, update `.env.example` and copy it to `../.env`:

 .. code-block:: bash

-   cp .env.path ../.env
+   cp .env.example ../.env

 Required Files
 ~~~~~~~~~~~~~~